biotite-dev/biotite/doc/tutorial/sequence/align_multiple.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 In most scenarios we do not have a tree from the beginning, but only distances between the nodes, e.g. distances from an alignment.
-To create a :class:`Tree` from these distances, we can use *hierarchical clustering* methods provided by :mod:`biotite.sequence.phylo`, namely :func:`upgma()` and :func:`neighbour_joining()`.
+To create a tree from these distances, we can use *hierarchical clustering* methods provided by :mod:`biotite.sequence.phylo`, namely :func:`upgma()` and :func:`neighbour_joining()`.